algolia/autocomplete/packages/website/docs/state.md

 > `(value: boolean) => void`

-Sets the open state of the dropdown.
+Sets the open state of the panel.

 ### `setStatus`